-Sopharma Group (the Group) is comprised of the parent company and its fifty-two (31 December 2017: forty-eight) subsidiaries.
-In addition, the Group has investments in one joint venture (31 December 2017: in three joint ventures) and one associate (31 December 2017: in one associate).
+Sopharma Group (the Group) is comprised of the parent company and its fifty-three (31 December 2018: fifty-two) subsidiaries.
+In addition, the Group has investments in one associate (31 December 2018: in one associate).

 Parent company

 Sopharma AD (the parent company) is a business entity registered in Bulgaria with a seat and registered management address: Sofia, 16, Iliensko Shousse St.